fls-bioinformatics-core/galaxy-tools/pal_finder/README.markdown

 ### Changes ###

+0.0.6: allow input data to be either Illumina paired-end data in fastq format or
+       single-end 454 data in fasta format.

 0.0.5: allow custom mispriming library to be specified; added tool_dependencies.xml file
        to install pal_finder and primer3 programs  and configure environment for Galaxy automatically.